-To increase the conversion rate for your eCommerce website, you may try both wishlist and mailing because they work great in a combination.
+To increase the conversion rate for your eCommerce website, you may try both wishlist and mailing because they work great in combination.
 For example, if a visitor bookmarked an item to their wishlist, you know that they are intending to buy it, but not ready to make a purchase right now.

 To motivate hesitant customers, you can send an email and remind them about products on their customer wish list or inform them about a special offer with their order.
 The most popular ways of stimulating hesitant customers, or those who abandon their shopping carts, are contextual emails with such titles as ‘Low in stock’ and ‘Price dropped.’
 Once sent, such emails bring shoppers back to your site.

-To add a wishlist you can find the required addon at your platform's marketplace.
-But to find a reliable email marketing software requires more time and resources.
+To add a wishlist you can find the required addon at your platform’s marketplace.
+But to find reliable email marketing software requires more time and resources.

 Now, let’s discover the most popular mail marketing services such as Mailchimp, Dotmailer, and Bronto.